Michael Kagan

-Michael Kagan is an American actor.
+Michael Kagan (born 1944) is an American actor.

 Career

 He has guest starred in number of notable television series, including Lois & Clark: The New Adventures of Superman, Babylon 5, Step by Step, Seinfeld, ER, Tracey Takes On..., Star Trek: Voyager, The Practice, How I Met Your Mother, The King of Queens, The West Wing, Desperate Housewives and other series.

 From 2006 to 2010, he had a recurring role as talk show host Colin Lassiter on the Disney Channel sitcom Hannah Montana.
 In 2011, he appeared in the Disney Channel film Good Luck Charlie, It's Christmas!.
 He has also done a number of stage productions, prior to appearing on film and television.
 In 2007, he performed in a play entitled Leap.